danielnottingham/tech_playground/README.md

 2. **Choose Your Adventure**: Pick the tasks that excite you and mark them in the checklist above.
 3. **Create Your Masterpiece**: Develop your solutions using your preferred tools and technologies.
 4. **Share Your Work**: Organize your code and documentation, and get ready to showcase what you've built.
+5. **Attention**: Ensure that no sensitive information (e.g., API keys, personal data) is included in your repository.

 ## Submission Guidelines

+- **Create a New Repository**: Use a platform such as GitHub, GitLab, or Bitbucket to host your repository.
 - **Code and Files**: Include all code, scripts, and other files used in your solution.
 - **README**: Provide a README file that:
   - Lists the tasks you completed.